scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

    Execution times for QR validation example. :label:`qrpic`

 Figure :ref:`qrpic` shows performance results acquired on a 32-core (no hyper-threading) machine with 64GB memory.
-The Dask version runs slower than the Numpy version with the default setting because 10 outermost tasks end up calling 10 OpenMP-based parallel regions that create 10 times more threads than available hardware resources.
+The Dask version runs slower than the NumPy version with the default setting because 10 outermost tasks end up calling 10 OpenMP-based parallel regions that create 10 times more threads than available hardware resources.

 The second command runs this benchmark with innermost OpenMP parallelism disabled.
-It results in the worst performance for the Numpy version since everything is now serialized.
+It results in the worst performance for the NumPy version since everything is now serialized.
-Moreover, the Dask version is not able to close the gap completely since it has only 10 tasks, which can run in parallel, while Numpy with parallel MKL is able to utilize the whole machine with 32 threads.
+Moreover, the Dask version is not able to close the gap completely since it has only 10 tasks, which can run in parallel, while NumPy with parallel MKL is able to utilize the whole machine with 32 threads.

 The last command demonstrates how Intel |R| TBB can be enabled as the orchestrator of multi-threaded modules.
 The TBB module runs the benchmark in the context of :code:`with TBB.Monkey():` which replaces the standard Python *ThreadPool* class used by Dask and also switches MKL into TBB mode.
-In this mode, NumPy executes in more than twice the time compared to the default Numpy run.
+In this mode, NumPy executes in more than twice the time compared to the default NumPy run.
 This happens because TBB-based threading in MKL is new and not as optimized as the OpenMP-based MKL threading implementation.
-However despite that fact, Dask in TBB mode shows the best performance for this benchmark, roughly 50% improvement compared to default Numpy.
+However despite that fact, Dask in TBB mode shows the best performance for this benchmark, roughly 50% improvement compared to default NumPy.
 This happens because the Dask version exposes more parallelism to the system without over-subscription overhead, hiding latencies of serial regions and fork-join synchronization in MKL functions.

 .. [#] For more complete information about compiler optimizations, see our Optimization Notice :cite:`optnot`